AymanM7/CNN-Audio-Project/README.md

 • Scalability & Latency — Real-time, high-volume inference demands heavy compute.

-• This project addresses these by converting audio to mel spectrograms, applying robust augmentations (Mixup, SpecAugment), training a ResNet-style CNN, and deploying inference serverlessly on GPUs for scalable, low-latency classification.
+• In this project I address these real world problems by converting audio to mel spectrograms, applying robust augmentations (Mixup, SpecAugment), training a ResNet-style CNN, and deploying inference serverlessly on GPUs for scalable, low-latency classification.

 ## Table of Contents
 1. [Overview](#1-overview)